wxs/cherylhsu.ca/content/post/2021-08-06-the-summer-teachers.md

 I write, but journal meanderingly, privately.
 Mostly, I’ve been floating on the shallow surface of a lake -- closing my eyes and feeling the summer sun bake the top of my body brown.
 On the flip side, the other(secret) half is submerged in the cold water.
 A grey fish nibbles at my feet, startling me -- I feel the frisson of nervousness, the uncanny reminder of the other creatures that lurk below, hiding in the dark ecology of mud and seaweed.
 But I don’t feel ready to dive yet.

-Of course, breaks are where the most subtle forms of education happens.
-While I’m floating, I learn from *lingering*.
+They don't tell you that breaks are where the most subtle forms of learning happens.
+While I’m floating, my education happens in *lingering*.
 Reading Byung-Chul Han:

 > *“Beauty is owed to duration, to contemplative synopsis.
 It is not a momentous brilliance or attraction, but an afterglow, a phosphorescence of things… Only in lingering contemplation, even an ascetic restraint, do things unveil their beauty, their fragrant essence.”*\
 > \
 > -- Byung-Chul Han, *The scent of time: a philosophical essay on the art of lingering*

-When I linger, other more-than-human teachers are revealed.
+When I linger, an ecology of more-than-human teachers are revealed.
 So here, I grant passage to potent moments of learning in the long summer days, the hot summer nights, and the twilight zones in-between:

 &nbsp;